bkubick/py-app-tools/README.md

 # Python Application Tools (py-app-tools)

 ## Description
-Custom libraries I have build that can be used for different types of python web applications.
+Custom libraries I have built that can be used for different types of python web applications.

 ## Tools